Juxh01/BipedLoco-RL-CPG/README.md

 **Key Features:**
 - CPG-enhanced RL agents for biped locomotion
 - Comparative analysis of traditional RL vs. CPG-RL approaches
-- Implementation of a hierarchical CPG network based on differential equations as a bioinspired prior in improve sample efficiency
+- Implementation of a hierarchical CPG network based on differential equations as a bioinspired prior to improve sample efficiency
 - Comprehensive evaluation metrics using rliable

 # Quick Start